corinwagen/presto/tutorial/README.md

 ## Step 6: Interpretation and Future Work

 To properly examine this system (e.g. for publication),
-- ergodicity = multiple starting configurations
+- ergodicity = multiple starting configurations sampling different approach trajectories more fully.
+- parallel tempering? wham could be run for longer.